bernattorras/wp-disable-inactive-users/readme.md

 *   Their content (pages, posts, comments, etc) will still be accessible.
 *   The plugin will disable the users when they try to log in again.
 *   An option can be enabled to check the users daily and bulk disable them automatically.
-*   Can specify which roles shouldn't be disbled (`Administrator` and `Editor` by default.
+*   Can specify which roles shouldn't be disabled (`Administrator` and `Editor` by default).
 *   Disable email notifications can be sent to the customer and the site administrator.
 *   The limit of days to wait until deactivating a user can be changed.
 *   The plugin activation date (used for deactivating users that haven't logged in since the plugin was activated) can be changed as well.
+*   A button to reactivate all the disabled users.
 *   A new `Disabled` column is added to the Users page to show the status of each user.
-*   A new `Last login` column is added to the Users page to show the last login date and the date that they got disa
+*   A new `Last login` column is added to the Users page to show the last login date and the date that they got disabled.
+*   A link to reactivate each disabled user individually.

 ## Screenshots

 ### Settings (`Users > Disable Inactive Users`)